waggle-sensor/wagman/boards/v4/readme.md

 waggle_topic=/wagman/wagman_v4/introduction, Wagman V4.0 Features
 -->

-# Wagman V4.0 Features and Capabilities
+# Wagman V4.0

-## Features

 The Wagman V4 board is capable of managing up to 5 devices through power control, power monitoring, heart-beat monitoring and device temperature monitoring.
-The Wagman V4 version is a successor to the [Wagman V3](https://github.com/waggle-sensor/wagman/tree/master/boards/v3) implemented in 2015-16 and was designed based on the features listed in the [RFC.](https://github.com/waggle-sensor/development/blob/master/WagMan_4.0_Discussion.md) Salient features of the new Wagman V4 include -
+Built around more capable Atmel SAM3X8E ARM Cortex-M3 CPU, the Wagman V4 version is a successor to the [Wagman V3](https://github.com/waggle-sensor/wagman/tree/master/boards/v3).
+It is designed to work with Odroid [C1+](https://www.hardkernel.com/shop/odroid-c1/) and [XU4](https://www.hardkernel.com/shop/odroid-xu4-special-price/) SBCs, providing special circuits for mnaging boot-media, and also powering devices across a wider power range.

+## Design Decisions

+Implemented in 2015-16 and was designed to with the goal of incorporating features below divided into **H**)igh, **M**)edium, and **L**)ow.

+**H**) Countdown timer on NC, so it will turn on without further involvement of the WagMan unless it is STOPPED from turning on before the timer expires

+**H**) Replace all analog signaling that is subject to transients and slight voltage bias problems with reliable digital signaling (including SRE-Fix).
+In some cases, signal could be serial line, in others two GPIO pins with appropriate logic/latch to trigger digital opto-isolators.

+**H**) Discuss with Intel and other circuit board designers how PCB layout could be modified to manage heavy current draws, for example, turning on 40W Edge Processor.
+Is different wiring requires to avoid loads traveling on PCB traces?

+**H**) Explore WagMan modifications to support 40W Intel NUC.
+What are the tradeoffs to go even larger?
+60W

+**H**) Understand if brownouts are caused by PCB routing or insufficiently large source PS capacitors.
+Work to stabilize power supply, or provide better isolation

+**H**) Bigger Flash memory / more powerful CPU (logs and program code)

+**H**) Remove Schottky Diode for reverse polarity protection, add polarized connectors for wiring harness and simplified assembly connection headers.

+**H**) Add support for 12V Edge Processor SBCs.

+**H**) Redesign headers/connectors so manufacturing is easy, with single harness to connect.

+**M**) Additional I/O pins that can be configured for out-of-band monitoring serial line, or connection to Particle.io Electron, etc.

+**M**) Explore temporary countdown latch for relays, so Wagman can reboot without needing to power down all devices

+**L**) Add 3 pushbuttons for GPIO pins.
+They can be used for testing, resetting to factory defaults, etc.

+**L**) Do we ever have situations where WagMan must be removed from power to recover operation?
+How will this be solved?
+Do we need a failsafe?

+**L**) Add current and voltage diagnostic sensors to WagMan.

+**L**) Add LEDs.
+Decide what LEDs might be modified/changed for debugging/status.
+Which LEDs will be programmable (can be turned on an off via firmware) and which are triggered directly by logic levels (flickering heartbeat, power, etc.)

+## Salient Features

 * *Built around more capable Atmel SAM3X8E ARM Cortex-M3 CPU*
 * *On board 32K EEPROM*